Arthritis and Pain in Senior Pets - What can we do to help our beloved older animals?

 Heat therapy (thermotherapy) can be used to relax muscles and help treat pain through a different process.

 There are many products you can use to help your pet get around the home easier and help with overall mobility .
-These include devices that increase traction, such as Buzby’s Toe Grips (which go on the pet’s nails) or Pawfriction (for the pads of the feet), and ones that provide support like the HelpEmUp harness.
+These include devices that increase traction, such as Buzby’s Toe Grips (which go on the pet’s nails) or Pawfriction (for the pads of the feet), and ones that provide support like the HelpEmUp harness or slings.
 Even a bath towel wrapped gently under the abdomen in front of the hindlimbs can be used to give support when needed.
 You can also make some easy modifications around the house, like elevating food and water dishes, installing pet stairs or ramps, and placing yoga mats or interlocking foam pads on the floors.

 Strengthening exercises will also help with your senior pet’s mobility.
 These include physical therapy and range of motion routines, and aquatherapy such as swimming or using an underwater treadmill.
 Of course the most important way to help with a senior pet’s mobility and help maintain their quality of life are to help them stay as active as possible, within their abilities – walks (even short ones) and playing with them with their favorite toy(s) or using a food puzzle if their appetite is good.
 Obesity is a very common problem in aging dogs and cats, and getting them to or maintaining them at a healthy weight is a HUGE benefit to all aspects of their health, including joint health.